kubewarden/docs/docs/security/threat-model.md

 #### Scenario

-An attacker on the container network, who has access to the NET_RAW capability can attempt to use MITM tooling to intercept traffic between the API server and admission controller webhook.
+An attacker on the container network, who has access to the NET_RAW capability can try to use MITM tooling to intercept traffic between the API server and admission controller webhook.

 #### Mitigation

-Webhook mTLS authentication is used.
+Webhook mTLS authentication should be used.
+You should also use [capabilities-psp](https://artifacthub.io/packages/kubewarden/capabilities-psp/capabilities-psp) and configure it to drop NET_RAW capabilities.

 #### To-do